 Most vehicles come with emissions warranty that may determine when you are likely to replace your vehicle oxygen sensor.
 However, in most cases, the oxygen sensors will outlast the warranty.

 Vehicle manufacturers recommend that if you have heated oxygen sensors (used in the 1980s and 1990s), you should replace them after covering 60,000 miles.
-If you are driving on a modern vehicle, you should replace the oxygen sensors after covering at least 100, 000 miles.
+If you are driving on a modern vehicle, you should replace the O2 sensors after covering at least 100, 000 miles.

 The truth is that if you maintain your vehicle engine well, the oxygen sensors can last the lifetime of the vehicle.
 That is, you can cover over 250,000 miles before replacing the oxygen sensors.

 As your car ages, so does your oxygen sensors.
 Oxygen sensors degrade with time, depending on how you use fuel and how you maintain your vehicle engine.

 Sulfur, an element found in crude oil, is responsible for the degradation of oxygen sensors.
 Therefore, when fueling your car, you should go for fuel with low sulfur concentration.
 Sulfur concentration in the fuel will determine directly how long the oxygen sensors are going to last.